ctb/titus-blog/src/2015-some-workshop-or-unconference-ideas.rst

 <http://software-carpentry.org/blog/2015/01/genomics-and-assessment-hackathon.html>`__
 focused on lesson development and assessment.
-Riffing off of that, what about getting instructors together to do lesson development and testing on a regular basis, but in front of a more advanced crowd?
-This would be an opportunity for people to develop and test lessons for Software Carpentry and Data Carpentry on a tolerant audience, with other instructors around to offer help and advice.
+Riffing off of that, what about getting instructors together to do lesson development and testing on a regular basis, and then present it in front of a more advanced crowd?
+This would be an opportunity for people to develop and test lessons for Software Carpentry and Data Carpentry on a tolerant audience, with other instructors around to offer help and advice, and without the challenges of a completely novice audience for the first time through.

 This is *also* something we might try during `the third week of our NGS summer course